VictorGil-Ops/Kubernetes_LAB/README.md

 ```

-3. Copy the public key in `ssh_prepare_remote_nodes\ssh_prepare_node.sh` << PASTE PUBLIC_KEY
+3. Copy the public key in `prepare_nodes\prepare_node.sh` << PASTE PUBLIC_KEY

-4. Execute the script on kubernetes cluster
+4. Execute the script on kubernetes each k8s node.

-This script create a ansible user and add the ssh key.
+This script create a ansible user and add the ssh key inside `authorized_keys`.

 ## Ansible playbook